jonhayjr/OOP-Game-Show-App/README.md

 1. Click Enter to Start Game
 I added an additional 'keydown' event listener that checks to see if 'Enter' is pressed.
 If this key is pressed and start game overlay is visible, a new game is started.

+1. Phrase Letter Transition
+I added a custom cubic bezier transition to the phrases letters.

+1. Start Button Hover Effects
+I added custom hover effects to the start button.
+The background color is based on the whether the game has been won or lost.

+1. Main Text
+I updated the main text to Ubuntu.

+1. Disabled Key Button Class
+I added a disabled class that is added to keys when they are selected.

 **Click below for a preview**\
 https://www.jonhayjr.com/OOP-Game-Show-App